 Not only that, looking back on the year… I realize how much Rodrigo’s family has helped me this year.
 Rodrigo’s mom and dad went through a lot just to make me feel comfortable and safe in this cultural transition.
 This last year would have been a lot harder if they weren’t so open to the idea of Rodrigo and I being together.
 I lived with Rodrigo’s grandmother for some time.
 She was so open and willing to host me, I can’t imagine the struggles I would have had without her… same with the rest of his family.
 They’re all wonderful, and I think it’s such an honor to get to know such kind hearted, giving people.

-Rodrigo pretending like he doesn't
+Rodrigo pretending like he doesn't like my kisses! |

 Chad, I don’t know you… but you’ve really made this past year an absolute wonder!
 Just keep being you…